 Multipurpose game room

 “Homeowners are also creating multipurpose fun areas and using a vast array of lighting options to brighten or soften the atmosphere,” Garrett says.
 “In my opinion, basements are still a highly sought out home amenity, even if just for the luxury of entertaining guests and friends.”
-This basement game room offers multiple areas for guests to relax and play.
+This basement game room offers multiple areas for guests to hang out and relax.

-What’s on tap?
-In this Ottawa basement home bar and brewery, there’s actually an 8-tap chrome draft tower.
+A basement bar adds another level of entertaining.
 For complex basement redesigns, it’s especially important to plan ahead.
 “If you’re planning a basement remodel, establish your budget in advance,” advises J.B.
 Sassano, president of Mr. Handyman.
 Whether you’re doing the work yourself or hiring a professional, he says it’s important to make sure that any work meets local ordinances.

-When you transform your basement with a separate bedroom, bathroom and office that look this inviting, be advised – guests may not want to leave.
+When you transform your basement with a separate bedroom and bath that is this inviting, be advised – guests may not want to leave.
 “If you are adding another bathroom, you will need to hire a licensed plumber,” says Sassano.
 “If you are simply enhancing an existing bathroom, some paint, a more modern vanity, new fixtures, towels, and accessories can make a huge impact,” he says.

 Garrett says another trend he’s seeing among homeowners is kitchens in the basement.
-This London basement kitchen has a blue-grey glass backsplash, a quartz island, and a micro concrete heated floor.
 If your basement is cold, air may be seeping in, according to Sassano.
 “Hold a wet hand in front of a light switch plate or outlet; if you feel air, you have a leak,” he says.
 “Installing foam gaskets behind all the light switches and outlets can stop these energy leaks.”
 Other ways to boost your energy efficiency in the basement include using low-VOC caulk and foam strips around windows and door frames that leak air, advises Sassano.
 “Also, add door sweeps and door shoe gaskets around the threshold and exterior doors,” he says.

 Craft and laundry room

 The best way to keep your house neat and clean is to give the kids their own space.
-Bright colors and natural light add to the allure of this kid-friendly basement.
+This room is light and airy, with plenty of natural elements.
 “It’s important to determine the scope of your basement remodel, since load-bearing walls play an integral role to your home’s structure,” Sassano says.
 This can be a factor in how to best use the space when you plan to transform your basement.

 Do any of these ideas inspire you to transform your basement?
 Let us know in the comments.